charliepark/personal-goals/README.md

 ## Things I'll Do In The Future / Side Project Ideas

+- [ ] budget for and commit to hotel/etc. for XOXO
 - [ ] Talk proposal: SassConf - https://github.com/SassConf/2015-austin-speaker-cfp http://sassconf.com/blog/posts/cfp-mentor-team (May 20th due date)
 - [ ] Album of live TMG songs, first occasion JD played them, with banter intros.
 This would be so great.
 - [ ] Help the girls make a zine.
 Kids jokes?